Mobile Player Refresh

 And here’s what the final design looked like that we shipped:

 This was one of my first forays into building a fully native iOS prototype using Swift.
 Besides getting much better performance when it came to video playback and events like scrubbing, it also allowed us to add some nice native touches such as momentum scrolling and haptic feedback.

 As I mentioned, we didn’t anticipate moving any business metrics – our main goal was increasing overall usability – however, we were pleasantly surprised that our new design also lead to an increase in overall streaming.

-The team that worked on this project, which include Ben J., Glen D., and Michaela W. as well as myself, was granted a U.S. patent for the player design and functionality.
+The team that worked on this project was granted a U.S. patent (USD892851S1) for the player design and functionality.